araslidogukan/Hospital-Scheduler/README.md

 # Hospital-Scheduler

-An object oriented approach to schedule patients in matlab
+Designed 3 heuristics to schedule patients to a hospital efficiently